Skip to main content

 The emphasis areas and concentrations share a common set of BME core courses (Methods of Analysis, BME Research Practices, and the Biomedical Engineering Seminar).
 Each area and concentration also have their own specific core courses.

-Remaining coursework towards the MS and Ph.D. degrees may be selected from other courses offered in the BME program (as electives), research seminars, and courses in the Schools of Engineering, Medicine and Arts & Sciences.
+Remaining coursework towards the MS and Ph.D. degrees may be selected from other courses offered in the BME program (as electives), research seminars, and courses in the School of Engineering, School of Medicine, Arts & Sciences, and other UNM departments upon faculty advisor and Director approval. .

-For more information on about BME programs at UNM, including coursework consult the BME Graduate Program Handbook, the online UNM catalog, and the Office of Graduate Studies.
+For more information on about BME programs at UNM, including coursework consult the online UNM catalog, and the Office of Graduate Studies.

 Degrees

-- MS Plan II (Non-Thesis): 32 credit hours of coursework, including BME core, emphasis area core and electives.
-A maximum of 12 hours of “Problems” credits can be applied toward the electives.
+• MS Plan II (Project): 32 credit hours of coursework, including BME core, emphasis area core, electives, and 6 hours of Research credits.
+A maximum of 6 hours of Problems credits can be applied toward the electives.

-- PhD: 48 credit hours of coursework, including BME core, emphasis area core and electives, plus 18 hours of dissertation credits.
+• PhD: 48 credit hours of coursework, including BME core, emphasis area core, and electives, plus 18 hours of dissertation credits.
+A max of 6 hours of Problems credits can be applied toward the electives beyond the Master’s degree.

 BME Core Courses: Required for all BME Students